K-ST: A Formal Executable Semantics of the Structured Text Language for PLCs: Introduction

 In this work, we develop K-ST, a formal executable reference semantics for ST in the $\mathbb{K}$ framework~\cite{rosu2017k}.
 Our high-level semantics is both executable and machine readable, and can be used by the $\mathbb{K}$ framework to generate interpreters, compilers, state-space explorers, model checkers, and deductive program verifiers.
 Our principal goals for the design of K-ST are as follows:

-\begin{enumerate} \item \textbf{Validated reference semantics.} K-ST is designed to cover all the main features of ST, and is validated against hundreds of different real-world ST programs extracted from Github. \item \textbf{General and extendable.} The semantics is high-level (rather than tied to a particular compiler), with the goal of supporting different ST implementations as well as extensions for vendor-specific functions. \item \textbf{Analyses of ST compilers.} Most importantly, K-ST can be used to check the correctness and consistency of different ST implementations, and thus ensure that a compiler is not introducing an unintended behavior or compile-time threat~\cite{hohnka2019evaluation,marcozzi2019compiler} into a critical industrial system. \end{enumerate}
+\begin{enumerate} \item \textbf{Validated reference semantics.} K-ST is designed to cover all the main features of ST, and is validated against hundreds of different real-world ST programs extracted from GitHub. \item \textbf{General and extendable.} The semantics is high-level (rather than tied to a particular compiler), with the goal of supporting different ST implementations as well as extensions for vendor-specific functions. \item \textbf{Analyses of ST compilers.} Most importantly, K-ST can be used to check the correctness and consistency of different ST implementations, and thus ensure that a compiler is not introducing an unintended behavior or compile-time threat~\cite{hohnka2019evaluation,marcozzi2019compiler} into a critical industrial system. \end{enumerate}

 Given the absence of complete feature descriptions for the ST language in official documentation, we not only refer to the definitions and code samples in the official documents, but also extensively consult the guidance manuals provided by multiple vendors to better define the semantics of the ST language.
 For example, there is no specific documentation on how integer overflow is handled in the official documents.
 Through investigating multiple instruction manuals, we found that existing ST compilers generally use truncation to handle integer overflow without any warning.
-The rewriting rule of the $\mathbb{K}$ framework provides a good mechanism for expanding the unique features of ST. For example, we can rewrite $\mathtt{REPEAT}$ to $\mathtt{WHILE}$ to achieve the execution effect of $\mathtt{REPEAT}$.
+In defining the semantics, we find that the rewriting rule of the $\mathbb{K}$ framework provides a good mechanism for capturing the unique features of ST. For example, we can rewrite $\mathtt{REPEAT}$ to $\mathtt{WHILE}$ to achieve the execution effect of $\mathtt{REPEAT}$.